Snowflake GCP Storage Integration Setup Guide

 The image below provides an example.

-The next section of this topic focuses on assigning a custom role to the Cloud Storage service account.
+The next section focuses on assigning a custom role to the Cloud Storage service account.

-Step 3: Assigning the Custom Role to the Cloud Storage Service Account
+Assigning the custom role to the Cloud Storage service account

 - Click the menu button in the top left of the GCP Console.